In today’s tutorial, you will learn everything there’s to know about color in Cricut Design Space.

 Most times, the original image always needs to be the first, or bottom layer on the layers panel.
 The original image (pizza in black color) will be the outline or border of your design.

 This coloring is somewhat easy because all layers (pizza condiments) respect their space.
-Nonetheless, there are times where one layer can be covering the other one.
+Nonetheless, there are times where one layer can be covered by the other one.

 Check out the following example to see this in action.